GovCraft/paseto_cli/paseto-cli-man-page.md

 * rusty_paseto Documentation: https://docs.rs/rusty_paseto/

 ## AUTHOR
-Written by Roland Rodriguez <roland@govcraft.ai>
+Written by [Roland Rodriguez](mailto:roland@govcraft.ai) <roland@govcraft.ai>

 ## REPORTING BUGS
-Report bugs to the GitHub issue tracker: https://github.com/yourusername/paseto_cli/issues
+Report bugs to the GitHub issue tracker: https://github.com/Govcraft/paseto_cli/issues

 ## COPYRIGHT
-Copyright © 2024 Roland Rodriguez.
+Copyright © 2024 Govcraft.
 License GPLv3+: GNU GPL version 3 or later <https://gnu.org/licenses/gpl.html>.
 This is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.